 About us

-The Shared Ownership Council is an initiative set up to drive an independent focus on improvements to the shared owner experience and unlock a stronger and fairer shared ownership market.
+The Shared Ownership Council was an initiative established to drive an independent focus on improving the shared owner experience and unlocking a stronger, fairer shared ownership market.

-We are a time-limited initiative, not a legal entity.
-We are currently led by our Board, chaired by Ann Santry CBE, and facilitated by Social Finance – a not-for-profit enterprise that provides the capacity and capability to run the Council.
-We have been funded by grant funding from 34 organisations and are responsible for and remain committed to delivering consumer-focused aims enshrined in our grant agreements.
+We were a time-limited initiative, not a legal entity.
+It was led by a Board, chaired by Ann Santry CBE, and facilitated by Social Finance – a not-for-profit enterprise that provided the capacity and capability to run the Council.
+We were grant-funded by 34 organisations and were responsible for delivering consumer-focused aims enshrined in our grant agreements.

 Our work at the Shared Ownership Council